Last updated on January 8th, 2022

 “Jesus therefore again groaning in himself cometh to the grave.
 It was a cave, and a stone lay upon it.” – John 11 v 38

-Jesus didn’t weep because he was moved with compassion due to everyone being so distraught at Lazarus’ death.
+When Jesus wept, it was not because he was moved with compassion due to everyone being so distraught at Lazarus’ death.
 He didn’t sigh because he was empathically sad at seeing everyone else so upset.
 This wasn’t evidence of Jesus’ humanity and an emotional response to the death of someone he dearly loved.
-Jesus wept and felt indignation because, even though he had tried to tell everyone, no one believed that he was in control and that he had the power to raise the dead.
+Why Jesus wept and felt indignation was because, even though he had tried to tell everyone, no one believed that he was in control and that he had the power to raise the dead.
 To put it plainly, no one had enough faith in him – they considered this incident to be a failure.
 It was highly important that they believed on him, as he would shortly give his life for them.
 The main part of salvation is to believe that Christ died for our sins, and that he was raised that we might have eternal life.

 What other reason would Jesus have for not telling them plainly at the very beginning that he was going to raise Lazarus from the dead?
 Why unnecessarily cause the people to suffer in grief, and then become upset to see them cry?
 This interpretation defies common sense.

 One other time we read of Jesus weeping is in Luke chapter 19, where he weeps over Jerusalem:

 “And when he was come near, he beheld the city, and wept over it, Saying, If thou hadst known, even thou, at least in this thy day, the things which belong unto thy peace! but now they are hid from thine eyes.
 For the days shall come upon thee, that thine enemies shall cast a trench about thee, and compass thee round, and keep thee in on every side, And shall lay thee even with the ground, and thy children within thee; and they shall not leave in thee one stone upon another; because thou knewest not the time of thy visitation.” – Luke 19 v 41-44